wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

    Performing get /incidents web service
    ```

-If you refresh your page in the browser, you should not get another
+If you refresh your page in the browser, you should not get another log message, since the actual API code will not be called for 300 seconds.

-   log message, since the actual API code will not be called for 300 seconds.
+> if you refresh or click `Dashboard` before the previous request has completed, you may get two log messages indicating the web service has been called.
+This is expected behavior, since the write to cache will happen when the request has completed.

 ## Exercise 3: Write images to Azure Blob Storage